Javid Ismayil

 Javid Ismayil (full name Javid Ajdar Ismayil; born June 1, 1972) is an Azerbaijani economist and lawyer.
-Doctor of Philosophy in Economics, Founder of “International Studies –International Journal”, Deputy Chairman of Public Union “Turan Research Centre”.
+He is a Doctor of Philosophy in Economics, founder of “International Studies –International Journal”, and Deputy Chairman of Public Union “Turan Research Centre”.

 Life

-Javid Ismayil was born on June 1, 1972, Chomakhtur village of Sharur region of Nakhchivan Autonomous Soviet Socialist Republic.
+Javid Ismayil was born on June 1, 1972, in Chomakhtur village of Sharur region of Nakhchivan Autonomous Soviet Socialist Republic.
 He left high school in 1988 and graduated from the Faculty of Economics of Nakhchivan State University in 1995 with honors.
-In 2014 he finished the Faculty of Law in NSU, and in 2018 he received his third higher education diploma in International Relation.
+In 2014, he finished the Faculty of Law in NSU, and in 2018 received his third higher education diploma in International Relations.

 Javid Ismayil joined the struggle of the Azerbaijani people against the USSR empire and the national liberation movement since he was a teenager and voluntarily took an active part in the battles against the Armenian bandits who tried to invade Nakhchivan.

-Javid, a teenager who was an active participant in 1989 in the border movement and the destruction of the border of the USSR, on January 7, 1991, managed to destroy the strategic area facilities by giving much effort with a small number of his comrades-in-arms, although the area, that was considered the most important border area, currently located on the Azerbaijani-Turkish border, belonged to Azerbaijan, but the border administration was in former Armenian SSR and, Moscow insisted on mobilizing all its forces to ensure the inviolability of the border engineering.
+Javid, a teenager who was an active participant in 1989 in the border movement and the destruction of the border of the USSR, on January 7, 1991, managed to destroy the strategic area facilities with a small number of his comrades-in-arms, although the area, that was considered the most important border area, currently located on the Azerbaijani-Turkish border, belonged to Azerbaijan, but the border administration was in former Armenian SSR and, Moscow insisted on mobilizing all its forces to ensure the inviolability of the border engineering.

 In general, being a teenager Javid Ismayil was interrogated three times by the USSR KGB during the national liberation movement, he was also investigated for his activity in opening the border with Turkey.
 The incident of the destruction of the barbed wire of the empire by the people was enlightened in the several copies of the all-Union newspaper published in Moscow "Moskovskiye Novosti".

 He is a military serviceman, married and has three children.

 Javid Ismayil is the son of professor Ajdar Ismailov, the grandson of Tagi Ismailov who was an independent, partisan, one of the commanders of the Red Battalion and fought against the Armenian Dashnaks mainly in the direction of Sharur-Daralayaz.